-Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Radium 226/228 (pCi/L) (Tested 2006) 5 0 0.07 - 2.50 Occurs naturally in soils and water Some people who drink water containing radium 226/228 in excess of the MCL over many years may have an increased risk of getting cancer.
-Uranium (ug/L) (Tested 2006) 30 0 0.2 - 0.3 Occurs naturally in soils and water Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
+Contaminant MCL MCLG Level Detected Typical Source of Substance Health Effects Radium 228 (pCi/L) (Tested 2013) 5 0 -0.42 to 0.56 Occurs naturally in soils and water Some people who drink water containing radium 228 in excess of the MCL over many years may have an increased risk of getting cancer.
+Uranium (ug/L) (Tested 2013) 30 0 0.284 - 0.352 Occurs naturally in soils and water Some people who drink water containing uranium in excess of the MCL over many years may have an increased risk of getting cancer and kidney toxicity.
 Barium (ug/L) (Tested 2008) 2000 2000 0.977 - 8.53 Occurs naturally in soils and water Some people who drink water containing barium in excess of the MCL over many years may have a higher risk of increased blood pressure.
 Chromium (ug/L) (Tested 2008) 100 100 0.273 - 0.854 Occurs naturally in soils and water Some people who drink water containing chromium in excess of the MCL over many years may have an increased risk of allergic dermatitis.
 Selenium (ug/L) (Tested 2008) 50 50 0.635 - 2.310 Occurs naturally in soils and water Some people who drink water containing selenium in excess of the MCL over many years may have an increased risk of hair and fingernail loss.
-Arsenic (ug/L) 10 0 2.66 Occurs naturally in soils and water Some people who drink water containing arsenic in excess of the MCL over many years may have an increased risk of skin damage, circulatory system problems and cancer.
+Arsenic (ug/L) (Tested 2012) 10 0 2.66 Occurs naturally in soils and water Some people who drink water containing arsenic in excess of the MCL over many years may have an increased risk of skin damage, circulatory system problems and cancer.
 Nickel (ug/L) (Tested 2007) 100 0 0.162 Occurs naturally in soils and water Some people who drink water containing nickel in excess of the MCL over many years may have an increased risk of decreased body weight, dermatitis or heart and liver damage.
+VOC's (units vary) (Tested 2012) Varies Varies ND Chemical Contaminant Some people who drink water containing VOC's in excess of the MCL over many years may have an increased risk of cancer and/or other medical issues.